EDUCBA Logo

 Example #1

-Press Alt + F11 to go in VBA coding mode.
-After that go to insert menu and select Module to open a new module.
+Press Alt + F11 to go into VBA coding mode.
+Afterward, go to the insert menu and select Module to open a new module.

 Insert Module

 Now open the body of syntax as shown below.
-We have names the macro subcategory as VBA_MOD.
-By this, it will become easy for users to identify the code to run.
+We have named the macro subcategory VBA_MOD.
+This will make it easy for users to identify the code to run.

 Code: